lf-energy/foundation/project-proposal.md

 **Project needs:**
 - How would this project benefit from inclusion in LF Energy?
 - Please describe any infrastructure needs or requests (e.g., web hosting).
-- Plan for achieving next maturity level (Sandbox -> Incubating -> Graduated).
+- Plan for achieving next maturity level (Incubation -> Early Adoption -> Graduated).

 ### Project Acceptance Process